Location

 About Program

-TEAN provides an unbeatable study abroad experience in Thailand's cultural capital of Chiang Mai.
+TEAN by WorldStrides provides an unbeatable study abroad experience in Thailand's cultural capital of Chiang Mai.
 Along with taking courses in Southeast Asia studies, students can dive deep into Thai culture thanks to Chiang Mai's affordable cost of living, hundreds of Buddhist temples, vibrant markets, emphasis on art and architecture, and welcoming people!

 Video and Photos